 The rules changed in 2015 and now most types of trade have to offer an ombudsman scheme.
 An ombudsman scheme is essentially a mediation or arbitration scheme.
-It’s normally free for consumers to use but generally costs the company or organisation you’re complaining about.
+It means there’s a neutral organisation that looks at consumers’ complaints and decides whether the company in question has behaved fairly.
+It’s generally free for consumers to use but usually costs the company or organisation you’re complaining about.

 SAVVY TIP: Normally you must have complained directly to the company first and given them eight weeks to respond to your complaint.
 In many cases, you have up to six months from getting a ‘deadlock’ letter from the company (the final letter after the eight weeks is up) to make your complaint.

 SAVVY TIP: You can complain to the Energy Ombudsman about problems with your bill, problems with switching or being switched without your permission, being billed by the wrong company.
-The Energy Ombudsman can also deal with complaints about The Green Deal (the government’s energy efficient home improvement scheme).
-The scheme can’t deal with complaints about LPG (liquid propane gas).
+The Energy Ombudsman can’t deal with complaints about LPG (liquid propane gas).

 Financial Services: The Financial Ombudsman Service deals with complaints about a wide range of companies, from banks to investment companies and from payday lenders to pension providers.
 You can find out more about the Financial Ombudsman Service and how to complain to it in my article called Not happy with your financial provider?
 Complain to the Financial Ombudsman Service.

 SAVVY TIP: All financial companies that are regulated by the Financial Conduct Authority have to sign up to be covered by the Financial Ombudsman Service.

 Furniture: You can complain to the Furniture Ombudsman about problems with furniture.
 These can relate to the furniture you buy or the way it’s been fitted.